SpookyTaru/supdevinci/README.md

 # Requirements

 This project involve deploying a kubernetes cluster and the VMs that you use **MUST** be public vms.
-Local vms will not allow you to achieve all the tasks.
+Feel free to une a local runner that can access your local VMs.
 You MUST create 3 virtual machines.
-One named `master` and the other ones `worker1` and `worker2`
+One named `[last-name]-master` and the other ones `[last-name]-worker1` and `[last-name]-worker2`

 # Taks